yjfox/GameOfBlackJack/README.md

 # GameOfBlackJack
-tiny game of black jack
+Tiny game of black jack, just for fun when having beer with friends.
+Support two players, add more if you want.